fosterrath-mila/ift6759/syllabus.md

 - Wednesday: 15:30-17:30 (Mila Agora - on the first floor of the 6650 St-Urbain building)
 - Friday: 8:30-10:30 (Mila Agora)

-**Please not that both the time and place of the Friday course have been changed**
+**Please not that both the time and place of the Friday course have been changed from the original schedule.**

 ### Office Hours
 - Ankit Vani: Tuesday 14:00-15:00, room J09 at Mila (in the 6666 St-Urbain building).
 Note that Ankit will be away from Feb 13 to 21 inclusively.